 Kentish Town is in north west London, directly north to the area of Camden.
-There are two postcode areas covered by this neighbourhood, NW1 and NW5, and it’s neighboured by the Hilldrop Estate to the east, Belsize Park to the west and Gospel Oak to the north.
+There are two postcode areas covered by this neighbourhood, NW1 and NW5.
+It’s neighboured by the Hilldrop Estate to the east, Belsize Park to the west and Gospel Oak to the north.

 What transport links does Kentish Town offer?

-Kentish Town is extremely well-connected and its transport links are one of the factors that makes it so popular with professionals.
-The London Underground’s Northern Line links through Kentish Town station (and takes just 11 minutes into Leicester Square), and the same station links through National Rail services to St Pancras, Farringdon, Surrey and Luton.
-Two London Overground stations are situated nearby; Gospel Oak and Kentish Town West, and numerous London Bus routes run through the area.
+The area is extremely well-connected and its transport links are one of the factors that makes it so popular with professionals.
+The London Underground’s Northern Line links through Kentish Town station (and takes just 11 minutes into Leicester Square).
+The same station links through National Rail services to St Pancras, Farringdon, Surrey and Luton.
+Two London Overground stations are nearby; Gospel Oak and Kentish Town West, and numerous London Bus routes run through the area.

 You’re a little too far north for Santander Cycles in Kentish Town, but docking stations are within walking distance.